 By region, NCR, CALABARZON (Region IV-A), Western Visayas (Region VI), and Central Visayas (Region VII) dominate passer counts.
 That’s largely because those regions have the highest concentration of teacher education institutions in the country.

-The real underdog performers: Bicol University-Daraga hit 97.12% in March 2025 Elementary — 101 out of 104 takers.
-Southern Luzon State University-Lucban quietly cracks the top 2 in passing rate rankings almost every cycle.
-These schools prove that focused teacher-training programs beat size and prestige every time.
+The standout from March 2025: Bicol University-Daraga hit 97.12% in Elementary, 101 out of 104 takers.
+Similarly, Southern Luzon State University-Lucban quietly cracks the top 2 in passing rate rankings almost every cycle.
+Check the Performance of Schools PDF above for the March 2026 school rankings.

-You passed — here are the 3 steps you must not skip
+You passed: 3 steps you must not skip

 Passing the LET does not make you a licensed teacher yet.
-You still need to complete oath-taking, initial registration, and claim your PIC — in that order — before you can legally teach anywhere in the Philippines.
+Specifically, you still need to complete oath-taking, initial registration, and claim your PIC – in that order – before you can legally teach anywhere in the Philippines.

 Many fresh passers either miss the oath-taking schedule entirely or delay registration by months.
 Both mistakes cost real job opportunities and income.